kubernetes/enhancements/keps/sig-auth/2579-pod-isolation-policy/README.md

 ### Goals

 Replace PodSecurityPolicy without compromising the ability for Kubernetes to limit privilege escalation out of the box.
-Specifically, create/update pod permission should not be equivalent to root-on-node (or cluster).
+Specifically, there should be a built-in way to limit create/update pod permissions so they are not equivalent to root-on-node (or cluster).

 #### Requirements